 Senior Management Team

-Hetan Shah joined the British Academy in 2020.
+Hetan Shah is chief executive at the British Academy, the UK’s national academy for humanities and social sciences.
 He is Visiting Professor at the Policy Institute, Kings College London.
 Hetan is Vice Chair of the Ada Lovelace Institute, which focuses on how to ensure artificial intelligence and data are used for public good.
-He is on the board of The Legal Education Foundation, a philanthropic body supporting a better justice system.
-He is a trustee of St George’s House, a charity based in Windsor Castle which organises discussions on issues of public interest.
-Hetan is on the advisory board of the Science Media Centre and the Bennett Institute for Public Policy at the University of Cambridge.
+He is on the board of the Legal Education Foundation, a philanthropic body supporting a better justice system.
+Hetan serves on a number of advisory boards including the Bennett Institute for Public Policy at the University of Cambridge, the UCL Policy Lab and the Resolution Foundation.

 Director of Communications